 - 1. An organisation runs a simple savings scheme for its members.
 Members pay in sums of money to their own accounts and gain interest on the money saved.
 Data about the accounts is stored in a master file.
 What would you suggest would be the entities used in this system, Also suggest what attributes these entities might have. - 2.
 Define the term "key field".
 Discuss the suitability of the following data items as key fields. - a.
 A person's surname in a personnel file. - b.
 A national insurance number in a payroll file. - c.
-A candidate number in an examinations file.

-3. Define the terms "hit rate" and "volatility" with regard to computer files.
-Where science. else have you come across the term "volatility" in computer in a master file is required.
-Comment on the probable characteristics of the file
+A candidate number in an examinations file. - 3.
+Define the terms "hit rate" and "volatility" with regard to computer files.
+Where else have you come across the term "volatility" in computer science.